-Should you wish to dip your toes into the world of travel, outdoor adventure, and photography, then an exhibition hall in Vienna might be the place to start.
+Should you wish to dip your toes into the world of travel, outdoor adventure, and photography, then Vienna might be the place to start.
 The Photo+Adventure fair and festival takes you on a journey around all three.

-- Around 250 exhibitors, plus talks, workshops, shows, photo exhibitions, and more
+- Two-day event with dozens of exhibitors, plus talks, workshops, shows, photo exhibitions, and more

 - See also: What to do in Vienna | Foto Wien festival